 Transport-related emissions will be reduced by increasing rates of walking and cycling, reducing the use of carbon intensive vehicles and encouraging the use of lower carbon energy or fuel sources.
-A shift away from private vehicle usage will also help reduce the amount of traffic and congestion on the roads, improve local air quality and opportunities to free up public space for other greener uses.
+A shift away from private vehicle usage will also help reduce the amount of traffic and congestion on the roads supporting the Mayor of London's target to reduce car vehicle km by 27% by 2030 (based on a 2018 baseline), improve local air quality and provide opportunities to free up public space for other greener uses.

-Hackney's streets will continue to be enhanced through a combination of physical changes to the environment that prioritise walking, cycling and public transport alongside complementary measures such as cycle training, route mapping/assessments, road safety education in schools, behaviour change campaigns, as well as traffic restraint and transport demand management policies such as car-free development and road user charging.
+Hackney's streets will continue to be enhanced through a combination of physical changes to the environment that prioritise walking, cycling and public transport.
+These will be supported by complementary measures such as cycle training, route mapping/assessments, road safety measures (also see the Hackney Local Implementation Plan 2022-2025), education in schools, behaviour change campaigns, inclusive design, security, as well as traffic restraint and transport demand management policies such as car-free development and road user charging.

-Low Traffic Neighbourhoods and School Streets have been proven to reduce overall traffic and air pollution and increase rates of walking and cycling - all without affecting bus speeds and waiting times (see: case study).
-Road and parking spaces can also be replaced with pocket parks, sustainable urban drainage networks to reduce traffic and open up Hackney's roads for cleaner uses.
-These measures also help make routes safer for pedestrians, cyclists and wheelchair users, as well as helping to deliver the overheating and flood resilience goals under the 'Adaptation' theme.
+LTNs and School Streets have been proven to reduce overall traffic and air pollution and increase rates of walking and cycling - all without affecting bus speeds and waiting times.
+Road and parking spaces can also be replaced with pocket parks and sustainable urban drainage networks opening up Hackney's roads for cleaner uses.
+These measures also help make routes safer for pedestrians, cyclists and wheelchair users, as well as helping to support the overheating and flood resilience goals under the 'Adaptation' theme.